Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 #### [ ⏳ ] Task 1 - Multi-line Support
 Add multi-line support to the app, when the users are writing a message, they must be able to write multiple lines of text by using ctl+enter or shit+enter, and send the message by using enter.

-#### [ ⏳ ] Task 2 - Stop Button
-Add an stop button to stop the generation of the response from the agents.

 #### [ ⏳ ] Task 5 - Copy Buttons for Agent Responses
 Add a copy button for both inital and refined response from the agents, in the agent box, and in the collaboration trace view.